kstenerud/concise-encoding/ce-structure.md

 ### Time Zones

-A time zone refers to the political designation of a location having a specific time offset from UTC at a particular time.
+A time zone refers to the political designation of a location as having a specific time offset from UTC during a particular time period.
 Time zones are in a continual state of flux, and could change at any time for many reasons.

 Time zone data can be denoted in the following ways: